-Marrakech is fast becoming the chic citybreak destination, and offers unique and colorful attraction.
+Things to do in Marrakech: Marrakech is fast becoming the chic citybreak destination, and offers unique and colorful attraction

 Marrakech was an imperial city and still remains the most popular city that tourists visit in the Maghreb.
 The capital of Morocco is home to elegant palaces, gardens and beautiful mosques; in addition to the famous souk market and the well-known Jemaa el-Fna square.
 With quite a lot of things to see and do both in the modern and the medieval parts of town, Marrakech is a fascinating city.
-Here, The Culture Trip will explore all the attractions that every tourist must visit.
+Explore the best things to do in Marrakech that every tourist must visit:

 This is another popular place to visit in Morocco.
 The Jardin Majorelle was created by Jacques Majorelle, the French painter who spent close to forty years inputting his creativity and passion into this wondrous garden.
 Having over 300 types of fabulous plants, with charming little lanes, tranquil streams and magical trees, Jardin Majorelle is the perfect place for persons who want to get away from the bustling city and experience the Moorish and Art Deco influences in a tranquil location.